open-contracting/standard/docs/schema/reference.md

 ### Item

-The `Item` sub-schema is used to describe the line-items associated with a tender, award or contract.
+The `Item` subschema is used to describe the line-items associated with a tender, award or contract.

 ````{admonition} Example
 :class: hint